ayyyaskoala/Damla-Discord-Bot/README.md

   Delete: Just deleting message from the chat where sended...

-  Random: If you are connected to a room and not alone, it will create with random users 2 Teams.
+  Random: If you are connected to a room and not alone, it will create with random choise 2 Teams.

   CFG: I've saved my CS:GO cfg file here.